AdilZouitine/outfit/README.md

 These solutions are great, they also offer a user interface and have many more options than my library however for a simple use where you only want to organize your experimentation and make a simple query.
 Both solutions seem to be overkill.

-## TODO

-- Finish the notebook tutorials
-- Put outfit on Pypi